Independent Driving Tours

 Take the opportunity to explore Muhu and the neighbouring, larger island of Saaremaa, reached by a causeway.
 For Estonians, these islands epitomise the nation’s natural beauty more than any other place.
 See the Bishop’s Castle in Kuressaare, or the Angla windmills, or the meteor crater.
 Or, if you prefer, spend the day relaxing at the manor.
 Boat rental, mountain bikes, water skiing, fishing, and riding can all be arranged, or pamper yourself in the spa.

 Spend the day discovering the delights of Tallinn; a fascinating combination of quaint medieval old town, and gleaming, glass-fronted new metropolis.
 Visit Kadriorg, a leafy park laid out by Peter the Great, with a palace at its centre, and home of the finest art museum in the Baltics.
-There will be a private guided tour (groups only) for about 90 minutes in the morning, to really discover the city and its quirks.
+There will be a private guided tour for about 90 minutes in the morning, to really discover the city and its quirks.
+There are many restaurants in Tallinn to sample.

-Leave Tallinn and Estonia by ferry at 2pm on the short crossing (2 hours) to Helsinki, Finland.
-Spend a couple of hours exploring Helsinki and maybe having dinner, and then take the overnight ferry to Rostock, Germany at 21.00.
+Leave Tallinn and Estonia by ferry on the short crossing (2 hours) to Helsinki, Finland.
+Spend a couple of hours exploring Helsinki, and then take the overnight ferry to Travemunde, Germany at 17.30.

 The day will be spent crossing the Baltic Sea, so enjoy time to relax.
-Arrive in Rostock, Germany at 11pm and stay in a nearby luxury hotel in the centre of town (with underground parking).
-Dinner is included on the ferry.
+Arrive in Travemunde, Germany at 9pm and stay in a nearby luxury hotel.

-Spend an hour or so in Rostock before driving up through Denmark and spend the day discovering the small villages in the southern part of the country, such as the pretty town of Ribe.
+Spend an hour or so in Travemunde before driving up through Denmark and spend the day discovering the small villages in the southern part of the country, such as the pretty town of Ribe.
 The ferry departs from Esbjerg at 18.45.
-Dinner is included on board.

 Arrive Harwich at midday and depart for home.